-Tennessee Governor Bill Lee proposed a bill (SB274 and HB322) to improve school safety across the state.
-As currently written, it requires all K-12 public schools to keep exterior doors locked and restrict access to one secure entrance, and imposes financial penalties for violations.
+Tennessee’s new school safety law (TCA 49-6-817) requires all K-12 public and private schools to keep exterior doors locked and restrict access to one secure entrance.

-The legislation would also authorize law enforcement to perform more unannounced inspections to ensure compliance.
+The legislation authorizes law enforcement to perform more unannounced inspections to ensure compliance.
+It imposes financial penalties for violations.

 If a school violates the locked door requirements two or more times in a school year, they must implement a corrective action plan, or lose 2% of its annual state funds, increasing by 2% for each violation, up to 10%.

 Notifications about security violations must be issued within 24 hours to administrators, district leaders, the PTO, and state officials.

 The legislation does not allow officers to check private school doors.
 There are no financial penalties for private schools.

 Life Check Systems is a simple, affordable technology solution for schools that puts control in your hands to guarantee compliance with your security policies.
 It creates accountability to ensure doors are locked and monitored.

 All-in fees for a three-year contract with Life Check are estimated to be only about half of what a state grant would award.

 Public School allocations are announced and each public school finds out how much of the $40M they received.
 This is the first day your public school can apply for the grant.